About UNDP in Rwanda

 Rwanda is among eight pilot countries selected in January 2007 to implement the One UN Reform , which enables the UN System to provide a more effective and coherent response to the needs of the Government of Rwanda and its Development Partners.
 As part of the UN Country Team, UNDP works with other sister agencies to implement the “One UN – Delivering as One” process.

-UNDP-Rwanda’s programmes and activities respond to the challenges facing the country to achieve the Millennium Development Goals (MDGs).
-Our assistance framework is guided by the United Nations Development Assistance Plan (UNDAP) 2013-2018, which is aligned with the priorities of the Government of Rwanda, as identified in the Economic Development and Poverty Reduction Strategy (EDPRS) and the Vision 2020 of Rwanda.
+UNDP-Rwanda’s programmes and activities, respond to challenges facing the country achieve its short and long term development goals, be it national initiative or international agreements.
+These include among others, EDPRS (Economic Development and Poverty Reduction Strategy), Vision 2020, SDGs (Sustainable Development Goals)… Our assistance framework is guided by the United Nations Development Assistance Plan (UNDAP) 2013-2018, which is aligned with the priorities of the Government of Rwanda, as identified in the Economic Development and Poverty Reduction Strategy (EDPRS) and the Vision 2020 of Rwanda.

 What do we want to accomplish?